nixiesearch/nixiesearch/docs/docs/features/search/filter.md

   }
 }
 ```
+!!! note

-> A simple term filter works only with a single field and a single value.
+    A simple term filter works only with a single field and a single value.
 If you want to filter over multiple fields and multiple values, use a [boolean filter](#boolean-filters) to combine them together in a single expression.

 Term filters currently support the following field types: `int`, `long`, `string`, `boolean`.
 For example, filtering over a boolean field called `active` can be done with the following query: